The Story of 'Red Dog'

 The origin of the Australian Kelpie was the 1800's when it was said that Australia rode on the sheep's back.
 Today, although many Kelpies still work sheep, for other members of this iconic Australian breed, their role has been adapted to various forms of companionship.
 For 'Red Dog' he was to become the mate of an entire pioneering mining community.

-During the 1970's this mining boom was well underway in the north west of Western Australia.
+During the 1970's this mining boom was well under way in the north west of Western Australia.
 Iron ore had been discovered in this area in 1965 and a railway had been built to the coast to transport the iron ore by ship to the rest of the world.
 As nothing was there except a hot unforgiving landscape, the iron ore company began building settlements to accommodate the workers, who came from a variety of backgrounds.
 They were attracted to work in this area for many different reasons, not least of which was the large wages.
 Most of the men eked out a lonely existence like the gold miners who preceded them in past generations.
 So when a waif dog arrived in the district in 1971, he was befriended by all and sundry.
 He became known as 'Red Dog' and had the amazing ability to bring people together and connect them.
 It seems everybody in the community loved the companionship he gave them.

 "Red Dog belonged to everybody but to no-one.
-He was an independent spirit, a symbol of the individual in an increasingly urbanized, suburbanised, bureaucratic society.
+He was an independent spirit, a symbol of the individual in an increasingly urbanised, suburbanised, bureaucratic society.
 Born in 1971 he chose to live the life of a hobo and spent 8 years on the move."

-Everybody fed 'Red Dog' and gave him lifts in cars, buses, trucks and trains that traveled throughout the mining district and beyond.
+Everybody fed 'Red Dog' and gave him lifts in cars, buses, trucks and trains that travelled throughout the mining district and beyond.
 His homing instinct was reinforced by the welcome he always received.
 Many of those he met told their own stories about him.

 Mining Camp Pilbara WA 1964